 Does your provider cover all risks you expect to face?
 Cybersecurity covers many different parts of your business, and so too should your cyber insurance policy.
 If you suffer from a data breach, you’ll want to pay to discover the source of the attack, remedy the vulnerability, legal fees associated with the breach, damage control and costs associated with public relations and reputation preservation, credit monitoring services for those affected, and so on.
 You’ll want to make sure that the services you want and need from your cyber insurance policy are covered.

 If you need some help determining what level of cyber insurance you need, Twintel can help.
-To learn more, call us at 888-428-0599.
+To learn more, call us at 888-428-0599 or schedule a meeting today.